DreamLab/VmShepherd/docs/user/configuration.rst

 Configuration
 =============

 Vmhepherd requires configuration to be supplied with simple `YAML <http://yaml.org/>`_ file.
-Avaiable options are describe grouped in couple sections:
+Available options can be grouped in couple sections:

     1. general parameters
     2. runtime store configuration